 The book is written.
 THE END is typed with relish.
 And when this web’s been spun, an author dreams of book covers.
 Writers want their cover to do justice to their story.
 A book publisher wants the cover to convey the content to a target audience.
-Both want covers that sell the most books.
+Both want great book covers that sell the most books.

 “Can we put a cat on the cover?” is a question every mystery editor has been asked in cover concept meetings.
 Mentioning there’s no cat in this plot is pointless since what would follow is inevitable: “Can the author put in a cat?”
 The good news is most mystery writers, like mystery readers, like cats, especially if the critters make their royalty statement look better.

 Not all animals are equal.
 A paperback publisher I worked for did not allow snakes on any of our book covers.
 Also, no depictions of drugs, a prohibition I liked.
 The obligatory, unaesthetic, and unimaginative razor blade and chopped up lines of cocaine signaling a drug plot could be avoided.
 Back to mystery fundamentals: body parts sticking out from unfamiliar places and, for the cozies, gravestones.
 Also for loyal devotees of that pleasingly trustworthy genre, the creative use of skulls has classic appeal.

 Featuring artwork on a book cover must be done with care.
 What appeals to some will not appeal to others, or may even repel them (like snakes).
 Or what is pictured might represent something altogether different to someone else.